marie230/DevOpsCrudApp/app/README.md

 #### Start frontend and backend simultaneously

 - Run `npm start` for a dev server.
 - Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-This can take more time than starting frontend and backend separately in different terminals.
+This can take more time than starting the front- and backend separately in different terminals.

 #### Start frontend only